-- Click the link for your product (for example, WebFOCUS and iWay Server and iWay Client).
-The Downloads by Release page for your product opens. - 4.
-Click your release from the Current Production Releases list.
+3. Click the link for your product (for example, WebFOCUS and iWay Server and iWay Client).

-5. Scroll down and find the platform on which you want to install the server, and then click Download to the right of the platform name.

-6. Fill in the registration form and then click Continue.
+- 5. Scroll down and find the platform on which you want to install the server, and then click Download to the right of the platform name. - 6.
+Fill in the registration form and then click Continue.